Fresno State Chamber Singers, Dr. Anna Hamre, Director

 March 15, 2003, Pasadena, CA

-The California State University, Fresno Chamber Singers will present the
+The California State University, Fresno Chamber Singers will

 world premier of a new three-movement work commemorating the